denisgriaznov/MyoArmControl/README.md

 New results were presented in the article for Student Conferense of Faculty of Mechatronics in TUL ([see here](Papers/skfm.pdf)).

+You can contact me through email: dengriaznov@gmail.com or [Telegram](https://t.me/denisgriaznov)

 ## Targets

 - find optimal EMG signal filtering method (in accuracy and computational cost)